TamHarris/TamHarris/README.md

 </ul>

 ## 💾 Current Project
 I am currently the head programmer for [A.R.F Squad](https://arfsquad.cfdh.ca/) a 2-4 player party game designed to be a mix of head to head snake and aerial jousting.
-It is in a active development for the LevelUp Showcase in Toronto.
+It is in active development for the LevelUp Showcase in Toronto.
 If you are interested come check it out on April 12th.
 ![arflogofianl_ 1](https://github.com/user-attachments/assets/a025083f-159f-45d8-b397-35b552ebd967)

 ## 🧰 Skills